RESECT is a new GLOBAL prospective multi-centre international observational study starting in 2020.

 CLICK ON THE RED BANNER BELOW TO PRE-REGISTER:

-Status Update – 11/03/2020: The RESECT protocol has now been sent for external review and our RESECT database is currently in development.
+Status Update – 23/04/2020: The RESECT protocol has now been sent for external review and our RESECT database is currently in development.
+We are working hard to ensure the study can launch later this year as clinic practice returns to normal after the COVID-19 pandemic.

 Who can take part?